keshavkishor/Sales-Analysis/README.md

 # Sales-Analysis
-Sales Analysis of a store using Python Libraries
+Sales Analysis of a store using Python Libraries and Google Colab

 We use Python Pandas and Python Matplotlib to analyse and answer business questions regarding a year's worth of sales data.
 Hundreds of thousands of electronics store purchases are broken out by month, product kind, price, purchasing address, and other factors.